iuridiniz/drg-play/README.rst

 **drgplay** *inputfile*

+**drgconvert** *inputfile* *outputfile*

 Description
 -----------
-A program that takes a .drg file from I-Doser and play it to default sound output.
+A serie of programs that take a .drg file from I-Doser and play it to default sound output or convert to another format.

+It can convert a drg file to every output format file supported by SoX.
+Actually, sox is used to convert.

 The authors of this project have nothing to do with I-Doser, I-Doser is a registered trademark.